Programme of study for the degree of Doctor of Philosophy TARGET Programme of study for the degree of Doctor of Philosophy TARGET 2026/27

 • additional online events and in-person workshops attached to relevant conferences.

-Each TARGET PGR will have the opportunity to take up a work placement with an industry partner.
+Each TARGET PGR will have the opportunity to take up a work placement with an industry partner which contributes to the final thesis.

 In addition, candidates will complete activities as follows.